Emon-dey/hello-world/README.md

 # hello-world
 initialization
-Satrting my journey towards a new dimension.
+Starting my journey towards a new dimension.